vanhanenjjv/Snake/README.md

     emcc --bind -o ./public/index.js snake.cc food.cc snake_body_part.cc character_batch.cc random.cc snake_game.cc -s ASYNCIFY

 Now you should have _index.js_ and _index.wasm_ in the _src/Snake/public_ directory.
-To be able to play the game you need a web server to serve the static files inside the folder.
+To be able to play the game you need a web server to serve the static files inside this folder.